 After the terrorist attack on the World Trade Center in Manhattan on Sept.
 11, 2001, hundreds of tons of airborne asbestos fibers descended upon Lower Manhattan.
 This put workers involved in rescue, recovery and cleanup efforts at risk for a number of serious respiratory diseases, including lung cancer.

-The New York Presbyterian Hospital is a world-renowned medical center comprised of two leading cancer treatment centers.
+The New York-Presbyterian is a world-renowned medical center comprised of two leading cancer treatment centers.
 The Herbert Irving Comprehensive Cancer Center is recognized by the National Cancer Institute as an NCI-designated Comprehensive Cancer Center, indicating the facility’s excellence in cutting-edge cancer research, education and patient care.
 Specialists at the Weill Cornell Cancer Center share the same dedication to cancer care, and conduct a wide range of clinical research to improve current lung cancer treatments while perfecting new and advanced therapies.
 Lung cancer patients at New York Presbyterian also have access to groundbreaking clinical trials, which offer new and experimental therapies like high-dose gated radiation, Cox-2 inhibitors and gene therapy.

 Nasser Altorki holds two appointments at New York Presbyterian-Weill Cornell Medical Center: Professor of Cardiothoracic Surgery and Director of the Division of Thoracic Surgery.
 A highly acclaimed thoracic surgeon among his students, patients and colleagues, Altorki has a special interest in advancing lung cancer surgery and research.
 Some of his specific interests include lung cancer immunotherapy, developing a lung cancer vaccine, lung cancer prevention, lung cancer clinical trials and minimally invasive surgery for lung and esophageal diseases.